 The expedited hearing is not set for a trial date.
 Any issues are tried by the judge at the time of the expedited hearing.

-Because medical treatment and wage loss payments are urgent for the injured worker, the Workers’ Compensation Appeals Board hears the evidence and decides the issue as quickly as possible.
+Because medical treatment and wage loss payments are urgent, the Workers’ Compensation Appeals Board hears the evidence and decides the issue as quickly as possible.

-A Status Conference occurs when the case is not ready for trial, but the parties need the judge’s assistance on an issue.
+A Status Conference occurs when the case is not ready for trial, but you or the insurance company needs the judge’s assistance on an issue.

-It is an opportunity for the injured worker and insurance company to discuss an issue in person that may be causing a delay in benefits.
+It is an opportunity for you and the insurance company to discuss an issue in person that may be causing a delay in benefits.
 As it is a hearing, a judge is available to assist in finding a solution.

 If it turns out there is a triable issue, the case can be set for a Mandatory Settlement Conference.

 A Lien Conference involves payment for medical treatment.
-This does not involve the injured worker.
-It is between the insurance company and medical providers and takes place after the injured worker’s case is over.
+This does not involve you.
+It is between the insurance company and medical providers and takes place after your case is over.

-An injured worker may receive a Notice of a Lien Conference but does not need to attend this conference.
+You may receive a Notice of a Lien Conference but do not need to attend this conference.